Banksy unveils ninth artwork at London Zoo

 The crowd gathered at the piece could be heard saying “don’t do that” and as the person walks away, a voice from the crowd asks: “Why did you do that?
 Why did you do it?”

-Banksy has been posting artwork to his Instagram around 1pm every day since August 5.
+Banksy has been posting artwork to his Instagram every day since August 5, and it is unclear how long he will continue dotting artwork around the capital.

+Rebecca Blanchard, media manager at ZSL, told the PA news agency: “This was an incredible surprise and we are, quite frankly, thrilled that he’s chosen us to be what could be the grand finale of this series that’s been so talked about.”

+She added that the latest Banksy artworks in London have “brought so much joy and cheer”, just like the Regent’s Park-based zoo.

 The rhino follows Sunday’s piece, piranhas on a police sentry box, which has now been removed from near London’s Old Bailey court to preserve it.